RaphaelGuerra/ledger/README.md

 - Encrypting/decrypting JSON with Web Crypto

 ## License
 All rights reserved.
-Personal portfolio project — please do not use in production.
+Personal portfolio project — not for production use.